Conhan93/JustC/bithandling.md

 | >> | Binary Right Shift Operator.
 The left operands value is moved right by the number of bits specified by the right operand. | A >> 2 = 15 i.e., 0000 1111 |

 <p>
-  Looking closer at the operations
+  Looking closer at the operations {forts. följer}
 </p>